-In England, the PROUD study of PrEP among 545 gay men in London, Brighton, Manchester, Birmingham, Sheffield, and York was designed to test whether those on PrEP stop using other prevention measures, such as condoms.
-A U.S. trial has already shown that men who have sex with men are not more likely to engage in riskier sexual activity while taking PrEP than they were before they started taking the drug.
+In England, the PROUD study of PrEP among 545 gay men in London, Brighton, Manchester, Birmingham, Sheffield, and York was designed to test whether those on PrEP stop using other prevention measures, such as condoms. has already shown that men who have sex with men are not more likely to engage in riskier sexual activity while taking PrEP than they were before they started taking the drug.

 In October, the PROUD researchers decided to offer Truvada early to those who had been placed in the placebo arm of the trial.
 The drug proved effective beyond the threshold required to keep the study going; the drug was so effective that it would have been unethical not to provide it for all participants.

 Why Isn’t HIV in the U.S. Under Better Control?